fanux/lhttp/README.md

-#Your star is my power!!
+#Your star is my power!! :roket:
 ###Discribe
 lhttp is a http like protocol using websocket to provide long live, bulid your IM service quickly scalable without XMPP!